 In 2020-21 fiscal year, the School issued bonds totaling \$6,765,000 to refinance the existing mortgage for their educational facilities.
-The remaining balance of these bonds, net of the unamortized bond premium, is \$7,343,322 at June 30, 2021.
+The remaining balance of these bonds, net of the unamortized bond premium, is \$7,326,759 at June 30, 2022.
+Additional information regarding the School's debt can be found in the notes to the financial statements.